-Patients have to be aware that initial deterioration may occur, especially if they previously used a topical steroid.
+NB: When starting a treatment plan, patients have to be aware that initial deterioration may occur, especially if they previously used a topical steroid.
 The use of all topical preparations, including cosmetics, should be avoided except the prescribed medication.
 The patient should be advised that remission might not occur for weeks, despite correct treatment.

 An underlying cause of the perioral dermatitis (POD) cannot always be detected in all patients.

 Drugs: Many patients abuse topical steroid preparations.
 No clear correlation exists between the risk of perioral dermatitis and strength of the steroid or the duration of the abuse.
 Perioral dermatitis has also been reported after the use of nasal steroids and steroid inhalers.